ig3/srf-scheduler/README.md

 per review, the target study time per day and the recent average number of new cards per day.

-The average study time is an exponentially weighted average of actual study time per day over tha past 7 days of study, excluding the current day and days without any study.
-The exponential decay factor is `config.decayFactor`.
+The average study time is a linear average of actual study time per day over tha past 7 days of study.

 The average time per review is the average of the last 1000 reviews.